LIVING WITH COMMUNITY CATS

 Math, Science and Humanity are working against us if our goal is to remove all free-roaming cats.
 The sheltering community has been spinning their wheels for years in this continual cycle.
 Finally, someone looked at the relationships between cats, wildlife and animal shelters with science, math and common sense.
 Kate Hurley is a Board-Certified Shelter Medicine Veterinarian and professor at the UC-Davis’s Koret Shelter Medicine Program.
 She put together a free webinar called, “Cats, Birds and Animal Shelters” which covers this subject in depth.
 We encourage anyone who has an interest in this subject to watch this free, online resource.

 Community cats is a term that describes the collection of stray (socialized to people) and feral (unsocialized to people) cats that live in our neighborhoods.
-They are the relatively healthy looking cats that make it everyday out of the streets.
+They are the relatively healthy looking cats that make it everyday out on the streets.
 They come from many sources: abandoned by their caretakers, born outside or merely taking a stroll around the neighborhood only to go back to their home later that day.
 The evidence is out there that these cats are not going anywhere anytime soon.
 Cats have lived outside around humans for centuries and this is not going to change anytime soon.
 We just need to learn the best way to live with them.

 Despite the negativity that surrounds them, these cats actually have an important job that they do very well.
 They keep the vermin that are naturally attracted to human populations down to a reasonable level, decreasing the mess and deadly diseases that are spread by rats and mice (Lyme disease, Leptospirosis, Plague, Salmonella and Rocky Mountain Spotted Fever to name a few).
 Bonus: This fact has been proved to actually benefit the bird populations too!